Axway/open-banking-docs/content/en/docs/deployment/prerequisites.md

     * Helm
     * Kubectl
 * Obtain a token from an Axway team to pull Helm charts and Docker images from with the Axway Registry.
-* Deploy the external mysql and cassandra databases infrastructure.
+* Deploy the external MySQL and Cassandra databases infrastructure.
 * Create a Kubernetes cluster that conforms to that described in the Architecture Overview guide and reflects the architecture choices described above.

 These tasks must be completed for a successful installation.